Happy Wheels: Development

-The full version of Happy Wheels is only available on Bonacci's original website, totaljerkface.com.
+Up until the 2026 Steam release, the full version of Happy Wheels was only available on Bonacci's original website, totaljerkface.com.
 Bonacci's other game, Divine Intervention is also available there.
 Demo versions of Happy Wheels are licensed to other websites.
 These demo versions only include a limited number of featured maps and playable characters.
 There are approximately 10 million user-generated levels.
 The total count of level plays is over 13 billion.
 Jason Schymick has helped Bonacci work on the game programming, although different people have contributed.
 "The others who helped are all amazing", says Bonacci.
 Alec Cove joined Fancy Force in 2013 and handles all server-side architecture and development.

 On September 30, 2014, Schymick announced that iOS and Android ports of the game have been in development.
 The iOS version was released as a free download through the App Store on August 20, 2015.
 For the Android version, Fancy Force began accepting beta test applications in October 2019.
 Following a beta testing phase, the finished version was released on January 25, 2020.
 On January 9, 2020, Bonacci posted on his website that a JavaScript port by Goodboy Digital was in development and the game would continue to function after Adobe Flash ended at the end of 2020.
 Eleven months later, on December 28, 2020, the JavaScript port was released, continuing the existence of the game after the end of Flash.
+A PC release made with Electron was released for Windows and Linux on Steam on September 21, 2026.
+According to Bonacci, he had been expecting about 5000 sales, but just before the game went live on Steam, it had been wishlisted over 750,000 times.